Gender inequality: In television and film

 A group of Hollywood actors have launched their own social movement titled #AskMoreOfHim.
 This movement is built on the basis of men speaking out against sexual misconduct against females.
 A number of male activists, specifically in the film industry, have signed an open letter explaining their responsibility in the ownership of their actions, as well as calling out the actions of others.
 The letter has been signed and supported by Friends actor David Schwimmer, shown above, among many others.
 The Hollywood Reporter published their support saying, "We applaud the courage and pledge our support to the courageous women — and men, and gender non-conforming individuals — who have come forward to recount their experiences of harassment, abuse and violence at the hands of men in our country.
 As men, we have a special responsibility to prevent abuse from happening in the first place ...
 After all, the vast majority of sexual harassment, abuse and violence is perpetrated by men, whether in Hollywood or not."
 This accountability is set to change the way women are seen and treated in the film and television industry, hopefully ending in the closing of the gap women are experiencing in pay, promotion, and overall respect.
 This initiative was created in response to the #MeToo movement.
 The #MeToo movement, started by a single tweet, asked women to share their stories of sexual assault against men in a professional setting.
 Within one day, 30,000 women had used the hashtag sharing their stories.
-Many women feel as if they have more power in their voices than they ever had and are choosing to make personal claims that may have been brushed under the rug prior to the internet culture we're now living in.
+Many women feel as if they have more power in their voices than they ever had and are choosing to make personal claims that may have been brushed under the rug prior to the internet culture we are now living in.
 According to Time magazine, 95% of women in the film and entertainment industry report being sexually harassed by men in their industry.
 In addition to the #MeToo movement, women in industry are using #TimesUp, with the goal of aiming to help prevent sexual harassment in the workplace for victims who cannot afford their own resources.